 Madam Bintu highlighted the role of the EPA, which is to provide protection, policy and legal framework to ensure Sierra Leonean environment is protected.
 She further stated that the expectation is for locals to play an active role in environmental protection by desisting from activities such as sand wining, deforestation, game hunting that degrade the environment and deplete natural resources.
 These activities have the potential of adversely affecting the sustainability of the proposed project and deprive the community of the benefits that would have accrued.
 The objective of the meeting is therefore to provide the platform for locals to raise concerns and have answers from the appropriate agencies.

-A cross-section of representatives of key stakeholder agencies (EPA-SL, MoTCA, ICS, PCU, SAL)
+Representatives of some key stakeholder agencies (EPA-SL, MoTCA) participating in the meeting

 2.3 Presentations